 - Area near the cuff has tendency to wet out after sustained exposure.

-All active insulation pieces will be compared to the extremely popular and high quality Patagonia Nano-Air.
-The hoody version of this jacket easily undercuts the First Light in weight (11.8 vs. 15.4 ounces for the BD), and the stretchy fabric on the Nano-Air is super soft and comfortable.
+All active insulation pieces are compared to the extremely popular Patagonia Nano-Air.
+The hoody version of this jacket easily undercuts the First Light in weight (11.6 vs. 15.5 ounces for the BD), and the stretchy fabric on the Nano-Air is super soft and comfortable.
 But for backcountry skiing and climbing, the First Light was the better jacket for our needs.
-It’s warmer than the Nano-Air, protects you from wind without giving up much in terms of breathability, and stands up better to abuse with a burly 40D shell as opposed to 20D on the Patagonia.
-For the active skier, climber, or cold weather explorer looking for a jacket that’s equally capable as a warm midlayer and mild weather outer layer, the BD First Light is fantastic.
+It’s warmer than the Nano-Air, protects you from wind without giving up much in terms of breathability, and stands up better to abuse with a burly 40-denier shell as opposed to the 30-denier Patagonia.
+It’s hard to match Patagonia’s everyday appeal and versatility, but for active skiers, climbers, and cold-weather explorers looking for a jacket that’s equally capable as an outer layer and midlayer, the BD First Light is a nice option.

 Outdoor Research’s Ascendant Hoody has similar goals as the First Light, and we’ve been impressed with its breathability and weather protection (you can read our full review here).
 Moreover, its hood is adjustable, and the jacket comes in at almost 5 ounces lighter, all for the same price ($249).
 That said, we’ve experienced premature wear on the OR Ascendant after only a few months of use, and the lack of zippered hand pockets is a notable downside for us.
 It’s a tough call, but unless hood adjustability is critical, we give the slight nod to the First Light.